 Take The Ferry To Balboa Island

 If you’re wondering how to get to Balboa Island, there are two options; by road or ferry.
 Personally, I think the whole experience is much better arriving by ferry.
-To do this, drive along the peninsula, cross over on the ferry, and then head to the main street, Marine Ave.
+To do this, drive along the peninsula on Balboa Ave., turn left on Palm Street, then cross over on the ferry.
+Once on the island head to the main street, Marine Ave.
 You can reverse this on the way home, or simply drive along Marine Ave. until it becomes Jamboree, which will definitely save time.

 The ferry permits cars, pedestrians, and bicycles.
 If you’re coming on a weekend, I recommend arriving early to avoid long lines.
 Since the ferry carries just three cars on each crossing, the wait to board can be long.
 However, the view of the harbor is worth it.
 You’ll see dozens of boats and yachts gliding through the water.
 Look back and admire the colorful Balboa Fun Zone, or look forward to see the approaching island.
 The cost is less than $2 each way, and is one of my favorites sights in Orange County.

 Another option is to bike to the island like we did.
-If you live locally and have bikes, simply park on the peninsula side and ride over.
+If you live locally and have bikes, load your bikes into the car, park on the peninsula side and ride your bikes over to the island.
 If you don’t own bikes, many shops in the area rent them including Balboa Beach and Bicycles.